 In addition to the immediate risk of flames, residents in areas that experience wildfires — and for many hundreds of miles beyond them — need to prepare for extreme air pollution during fire season.
 Smoke from wildfires can create unhealthy air states away from the actual blaze.
 In 2018, a smokestorm blanketed the entire Pacific Northwest in dangerously high levels of particulate pollution.
 Smokestorms are likely to become a regular fire season occurrence as wildfires increase in frequency and intensity.

 The U.S. AQI is the EPA’s index for reporting air quality.
 It is a scale that runs from 0 to 500, where values under 50 represent good air quality.
 Sensitive populations, like people with asthma, the elderly, and children should reduce their exposure to outside air when AQI values are above 100.
-Over 150, air quality is unhealthy for everyone — this is the level that Pacific Northwest air exceeded for more than a week this Summer.
+Over 150, air quality is unhealthy for everyone — this is the level that Pacific Northwest air exceeded for more than a week in 2018 and continues to exceed in subsequent fire seasons.
 EPA’s Smoke Sense app helps citizen scientists learn more about the health impacts of smoke and provides location-specific air quality information.

 Under normal conditions, indoor air quality is often worse than outside air.
 During a smokestorm, the CDC advises everyone to remain indoors with the windows closed.
-Start now to improve your indoor air quality before next summer’s fires begin to burn.
+Start now to improve your indoor air quality before wildfires begin to burn.
 California provides guidance on selecting home air cleaning devices.